elemonnier/A4_MoMA_Database/readme.md

 Welcome to the MoMA New York Artworks Database! - By Etienne Lemonnier and Victor Royer You will find important information on the artworks, the artists ...

-In the "Report" folder, please find the project report.
+In the "Rapport" folder, please find the project report.
-In the "Python Script" folder, please find the algorithms that created the SQL scripts.
+In the "Script Python" folder, please find the algorithms that created the SQL scripts.
-In the "SQL Scripts" folder are the scripts for creating, populating and operating the tables.
+In the "Scripts SQL" folder are the scripts for creating, populating and operating the tables.

 ------------ Python: